ludovicm67/php-laravel-multidomain/README.md

 If the current hostname is not in the `supported_domains` list, the app will redirect to the `fallback_url`.

+One special case: if the asked domain is starting with `api.` and if in the configuration file there are only a version without the `api.`, this last one will be used.

 You can add all properties as you wish; here we will for example see how to have a different database for each domain.